unlimitediw/DistributedSystemLearn/DockerAndContainer.md

              * USER PID ...
 STAT START TIME COMMAND
              * root 1 ...
 SS 00:12 0:00 bash
              * root 14 ...R+ 00:22 0:00 ps aux
     3. Type ```exit``` to leave the shell session.
-This will terminate the bash process, causing the container to exit
+This will terminate the bash process, causing the container to exit.
   * Run a background MySQL container
     1. Run a new MySQL container with
        ####